ProgrammingHero1/toy-marketplace/task_description.md

 7. **` All Toys`** page: Create an All Toys page where you will see the toys all the users have added in the tabular form.
 Each row of the All Toys table/list will have the following information:

-    -   Name of the person who posted the toy
-    -   Email of the person who posted the toy
+    -   Seller: (if available) show the name of the person who posted the toy
-    -   Toy name
+    -   Toy Name
     -   Sub-category
+    -   Price
+    -   Available Quantity
     -   View Details button
     <br/>

+    > Show 20 results by default by using `limit`
+    >
-    > Above the table, implement a search system based on the **Toy name.**
+    > Implement a search system on this page, based on the **Toy name.**
     <br/>

     Without logging in, if a user clicks on the **View Details** button, they will be redirected to the Login Page.
 Make sure to take the user to the Details Page after the user successfully logs in.